02 August 2023

 At this point, it’s high time to find and contact your software development partner to discuss your expectations, ideas, and requirements.
 This is optional if you can cover development needs with in-house specialists.

-Are you planning to opt for a responsive solution or to build a mobile app?
+Are you planning to opt for a responsive solution or to build an e-learning mobile app?
 Or, do you need to combine these two options?

 Here, you can discuss whether you want to launch an MVP (and the features it should include), and whether you want to go live by iterations, or in full.